amkalia/text-to-speech/README.md

 # Text to speech

- Text-to-Text and Text-to-Speech tool that uses the Google Translate API.
+ Text-to-text and text-to-speech script that uses the Google Translate API.

 - Currently only supports translation from .txt
+- Default text-to-text translation will be in English.
+- Default text-to-speech will be in the same language.
+- Languages supported for text-to-text translation are provided below (Not all are supported for text-to-speech):

 ## Example Usage (test.txt (German) file is provided):

 #### Naming convention exists for output files.

 *Translate text in file from German to French*